How to Clean a Circuit Board

 - Poor long-term reliability, especially in harsh environments

 When safety and reliability are critical, cleaning is just as important.
-Contamination can come from many sources, and it typically occurs on boards before conformal coating, causing various failure-inducing problems.
+Contamination can come from many sources, such as dust, typically occurring on boards before conformal coating, causing a need for repair at best and various failure-inducing problems at worst.

 Conformal Coating Contaminants

 During the assembly process, contamination can originate at any point.
 The most prominent sources of contamination are the transport and handling of the devices to be coated, unmonitored manufacturing processes, and storage, particularly for prolonged periods.

 Common sources of contamination include: